my1396/Econ-Study/_posts/2026-01-18-Norsk-Modalverb.md

 | å burde       | bør     | burde      | har burdet        |
 | å få          | får     | fikk       | har fått          |

+Past tense of modal verbs is also used to soften the tone of a statement, making it more polite or less direct.
+For example:

+- **Skulle** jeg hjelpe deg?
+  → Should I help you? (more polite than "skal")
+- Jeg sitter alt for mye stille på jobben, så jeg **burde** bevege meg mer.
+  → I sit too much at work, so I (probably) should move more. (more reflective/polite than "bør")

 --------------------------------------------------------------------------------

 情态动词表达不同的语气: